 As the KDC has a limited budget, compared to the scope and content of the programme, priorities need to be set (factors playing a role in the setting of priorities are described in section 2.2).
-Within the currently known subjects, in the 2023 - 2027 timeframe, a prioritisation has been made which led to a scope for 2023 (as described in section 3.1).
-The scope for 2023 has been generously set, which means that more subjects have been proposed than likely can be executed within the 2023 budget.
+Within the currently known subjects, in the 2024 - 2028 timeframe, a prioritisation has been made which led to a scope for 2024 (as described in section 3.1).
+The scope for 2024 has been generously set, which means that more subjects have been proposed than likely can be executed within the 2024 budget.

-The following topics have been proposed by the KDC management team as development subjects for 2023:
+The following topics have been proposed by the KDC management team as development subjects for 2024:

-Studies which started in 2022, which will continue in 2023:
+Studies which started in 2023, which will continue in 2024:

-- 1. Transition to TBO

-- 2. Future Ground Movement Concepts
+- 1. Established on RNP procedures - 2.
+Future Ground Movement Concepts

-- 3. APOC

-- 4. Air-Ground Datalink strategy

-New subjects:
+New subject: